scrapy/scrapy/docs/topics/media-pipeline.rst

 ``image_urls``, for the Files or Images Pipeline respectively), the pipeline will put the results under respective key (``files`` or ``images``).

-If you prefer to use :class:`~.Item`, then define a custom item with the necessary fields, like in this example for Images Pipeline::
+If you prefer to use :class:`~scrapy.Item`, then define a custom item with the necessary fields, like in this example for Images Pipeline::

     import scrapy